Revenue Portal

 The International Survey on Customs Administration is an international survey from the IMF and the WCO covering various aspects of customs administration for comparative analysis and research.

-If you have any questions about the IMF’s work in the revenue domain, please contact us.
+If you have any questions about the IMF’s work or want to explore how could we support in the revenue domain, please contact us.